Red Chile Chicken Street Tacos

 Looking for more taco recipes for your next Taco Tuesday dinner?
 Try these other favorites:

 • Mexican Coca-Cola Marinated Beef Fajita Tacos – Move over Taco Tuesday – Fajita Friday is the best night of the week.
 These beef fajitas are tender, juicy, and delicious.
-Load them with your favorite fajita toppings like grilled onions, peppers, cheese, guacamole, or fresh pico de gallo.
+Load them with your favorite fajita toppings, such as grilled onions, peppers, cheese, guacamole, or fresh pico de gallo.

 • Shrimp Tacos with Mango Salsa – This recipe is a quick and easy dinner option.
-Warm tortillas filled with shrimp and topped with mango salsa and creamy cilantro avocado dressing are guaranteed to be crowd-pleasers.
+Warm tortillas filled with shrimp and topped with mango salsa and a creamy cilantro-and-avocado dressing are guaranteed to be crowd-pleasers.

-• Carne Asada Street Tacos – These authentic street tacos are made with tender, marinated steak, fresh cilantro, and diced onions on warm corn tortillas.
+• Carne Asada Street Tacos – These authentic street tacos feature tender, marinated steak, fresh cilantro, and diced onions on warm corn tortillas.
 They’re perfect for weeknight dinners or casual entertaining.

 red chile chicken street tacos on a plate with avocado on the side